dans-dev/noughts-and-crosses/README.md

 # noughts-and-crosses
-A simple C terminal noughts and crosses game
+A simple C terminal noughts and crosses game for Linux using the NCURSES library